shorn/cdk-ipv6-toy/doc/aws-ipv6-issues.md

 ### You CANNOT create an IPv6-only ALB

-If you create an ALB with one of it's subnets being ipv6-only, you will get:
+If you create an ALB with one of it's subnets being IPv6-only, you will get:

 > Not enough IP space available in subnet-xxx.
 > ELB requires at least 8 free IP addresses in each subnet.

+Note that the error message generically mentions "IP addresses," without specifically indicating "IPv4 addresses."
+This is probably indicative of the existing level of IPv6 support in AWS at the time this functionality was written.

+The limited IPv6 support in error messages is understandable and not a critique; however, expect it to be a recurring challenge in your setup efforts.

 ### You CANNOT use the free-tier instance type with IPv6